ReadShade/ReadShade/source/reshade/dxvk.rst

 --------------------

 - **Order Matters:** Always install DXVK *before* ReShade.
-- **API Selection:** Make sure you select "Vulkan" in the ReShade installer if you're using DXVK.
+- **API Selection:** Make sure you select :guilabel:`Vulkan` in the ReShade installer if you're using DXVK.
 - **DLL Conflicts:** If you encounter issues, it's often due to conflicting :file:`.dll` files.
 Ensure only one :file:`dxgi.dll` (or :file:`d3d9.dll` / :file:`d3d11.dll`) is present that is either from DXVK or ReShade, and that ReShade is configured to hook into the correct API (Vulkan).
 ReShade's Vulkan installation usually handles this by renaming its own DLL to :file:`dxgi.dll` or :file:`d3d11.dll` and then hooking into the DXVK-provided DLL.
 - **Game Updates:** Game updates can sometimes overwrite or remove these custom DLLs, so you might need to reinstall them after an update.